huandney/Anki-Cloze-Interactive/README.md

 - `revealNextKeys`: Sets the keys to reveal the next cloze.
 - `hideLastKeys`: Sets the keys to hide the last cloze.

+## Compatibility

+This script is compatible with:

+- Anki Desktop: version 2.1.55 or higher.
+- AnkiDroid: version 2.16.2 or higher (requires experimental backend feature enabled).
+- AnkiWeb: compatible, but without support for MathJax due to platform limitations.

+Compatibility with AnkiMobile has not been tested yet.
+Feedback from AnkiMobile users is welcome!

 ## License

 This project is licensed under the GNU General Public License v3.0.